-The USB 3.0 connector is used for connecting USB-compatible devices, such as a USB keyboard, a USB mouse, a USB storage device, or a USB printer.
+The USB 3.0 connector is used for connecting USB-compatible devices, such as a USB printer or a digital camera.

-Attention: When you attach a USB cable to the USB 3.0 connector, ensure that the USB mark is facing upward.
+Attention: When you attach a USB cable to this USB connector, ensure that the USB mark is facing upward.
 Otherwise the connector might get damaged.